 She specialised in manual wheelchair assessments, special seating, complex needs and postural management.

 Emma can attend appointments, carry out home visits, give independent seating advice, write reports needed for funding and liaise with case managers or other agencies as appropriate.
-Emma is currently self-employed.
-She can be reached via Kent Mobility on 01732 770251.
+She can be reached at 01732 770251.

 Steve joined the Kent Mobility team in 2001, following a long career within the NHS as a Rehabilitation Engineer.
 Initially Steve’s construction knowledge was put to good use as part of the overhead hoist installation team, he then progressed to his current position of meeting with Occupational Therapists to survey for new installations and to assess for slings.
 Outside of work Steve is an active member of the Kent and East Sussex Railway Preservation Society where his expert carpentry skills are put to regular use.